jacliu7/Lab-Scale-Geothermal/README.md

-# Lab-Scale Geothermal Cooling for Edge AI Inference
+# Lab-Scale Geothermal Cooling

 Testing whether a small ground-loop cooling setup actually helps with the thermal load of a Raspberry Pi running local LLM inference, compared to no cooling and a plain fan.
-This repo is the test scripts, the shared hardware library, and the trial data behind the paper.
+This repo is the test scripts and the trial data behind the paper.
+You can read the paper here: (link goes here).

-Basic approach: step a Pi from idle to full inference load under each cooling condition, fit an RC thermal model to how the temperature responds (first-order, or two-exponential if one node doesn't fit it), then check that fitted model against a more realistic bursty on/off load. tau, R_th, C_th, COP, and PUE from these runs are what end up in the manuscript.
+Basic approach: step a Pi from idle to full inference load under each cooling condition, fit an RC thermal model to how the temperature responds (first-order or two-exponential), then check that fitted model against a more realistic bursty on/off load. tau, R<sub>th</sub>, C<sub>th</sub>, COP, and PUE from these runs are what end up in the manuscript.

 ## Layout